 - Employing an engineering analysis in conjunction with medical diagnosis can provide a comprehensive evaluation of injury likelihood among occupants involved in minor collisions.
-An integral engineering parameter in this assessment is the ΔV experienced by the struck vehicle. - According to the research cited in this paper, the range of ΔV associated with minimal to negligible injury risk in the context of a rear-end collision is approximately 8 to 12 km/h. - To ascertain the injury vulnerability of an occupant in the aftermath of a minor collision, a holistic evaluation necessitates the incorporation of the subsequent factors, in addition to the $\Delta V$ of the struck vehicle: - Physical constitution and age of the passengers in the impacted vehicle. - Prior illnesses or injuries to the cervical spine resulting from accidents.
+An integral engineering parameter in this assessment is the ΔV experienced by the struck vehicle. - According to the research, the range of ΔV associated with minimal to negligible injury risk to the occupant of the struck vehicle during rear-end collisions or the striking vehicle during reverse collisions is approximately 8 to 12 km/h. - To ascertain the injury vulnerability of an occupant in the aftermath of a minor collision, a holistic evaluation necessitates the incorporation of the subsequent factors, in addition to the ΔV of the struck vehicle: - Physical constitution and age of the passengers in the impacted vehicle. - Prior illnesses or injuries to the cervical spine resulting from accidents.